Surface Coating for Corrosion Prevention (With PDF)

 Additives for Surface Coating

 Used in a small amount to give a coating one or more desirable properties.
 The only difference between additives and other raw materials is that the amount of additives is very small.
-Properties that can be controlled thru additives are:
+Properties that can be controlled through additives are:

 • Viscosity